chain-ml/web3-copilot/README.md

 - (optional) Delete virtual env
   - `rm -rf ./venv`

-## Adding more docs from web3 projects
+## Adding more docs from other web3 projects

 > _NOTE: For the purpose of this tutorial, the script generates PDFs for projects that use Markdown files (.md) which are stored in the **docs/** folder in their documentation repository._